 These are typical assertions managers make when talking about employees.

 Although they may think that they’re doing the right thing for all involved, all this overbearing attitude accomplishes is alienation and an absence of loyalty.
-In trying to manage their employees the way they would manage processes and procedures, many reactive managers are pushing their employees away and creating teams who don’t buy into what they’re being asked to do.
+In trying to manage their employees the way they would manage processes and procedures, many reactive managers are pushing their employees away and creating teams that don’t buy into what they’re being asked to do.

 When this is the general atmosphere in the workplace, the results can be disastrous.
 Productivity will undoubtedly suffer, and what will be left for the reactive manager to do is keep tabs on employees— in essence, babysit them instead of helping them learn and grow.